resizes/blog/blog/2025-09-24-static-code-analysis/index.md

 title: Where Code Meets Platform: Baking Security Into Every Build
 authors: gonza
 tags: [ApplicationSecurityTesting, SAST, StaticCodeAnalysis, SoftwareCompositionAnalysis, DependencyAnalysis, SecretDetection, VulnerabilityScanner]
-image:
+image: img/2025-09-24-static-code-analysis/thumbnail.png
 ---

-## Shift-left phylosophy: Why does security matter?
+## Shift-left Philosophy: Why Security Matters
-You might remember the recent supply chain attack targeting NPM packages — perhaps your team was among those affected.
-It was a stark reminder that a single vulnerable dependency can cause widespread disruption.
+You might remember the recent supply chain attack that hit NPM packages — maybe your team even felt the impact.
+It was a good reminder that one vulnerable dependency can ripple across entire systems.

-Modern software is more complex than ever, with distributed codebases, countless dependencies, and fast-moving updates.
-Teams often overlook outdated packages or inadvertently introduce vulnerabilities, creating a critical security risk.
+Modern software is a tangled web of dependencies, containers, and distributed codebases.
+Things move fast, and it’s easy to miss outdated packages or accidentally introduce new risks.
+All of that adds up to a big security challenge.

-This is where shift-left security comes in: catching problems early in the development lifecycle.
-By doing so, teams can protect their code, users, and business before issues reach production.
+**Shift-left security** aims to solve this — catching issues early in the development process, before they make it to production.
+It’s not just about fixing problems; it’s about **preventing them in the first place**.

-So, if security is this important, how do we actually make our code safe?
-That’s where **Application Security Testing (AST)** enters the picture.
+So, if security needs to start early, how do we actually make that happen?
+That’s where **Application Security Testing (AST)** comes in.

+---

-## Application Security Testing: What It Is and How It Works
+## Application Security Testing: What It Is and Why It Matters
-AST don’t just help teams check boxes for compliance — **they catch issues early**, reduce risk, and safeguard users.
+AST tools aren’t just there to tick compliance boxes — they help teams find problems early, reduce risk, and protect users before code ships.

-AST encompasses several approaches, each targeting a different layer of potential risk:
+There are a few key parts to it:
-- **SAST (Static Application Security Testing)**: Scans your source code for vulnerabilities like insecure function calls or unvalidated user inputs before the application is even run.
+- **SAST (Static Application Security Testing):** Scans your source code for insecure patterns like unsafe inputs or weak function calls — all before your app even runs.
-- **Secret Scanning**: Detects sensitive information accidentally committed to your repositories, such as API keys, passwords, or certificates.
+- **Secret Scanning:** Finds sensitive information (API keys, passwords, certificates) that might have accidentally ended up in your repos.
-- **Software Composition Analysis (SCA)**: Examines your dependencies and open-source libraries to identify known vulnerabilities, outdated versions, or licensing issues.
+- **Software Composition Analysis (SCA):** Checks your dependencies and open-source libraries for known vulnerabilities or outdated versions.

-With these tools, teams gain **broad visibility** into potential security issues across code, dependencies, and secrets.
-AST doesn’t just flag problems — it helps teams **prevent vulnerabilities before they reach production**, enabling a proactive security mindset.
+Together, these tools give you **a clear view of where your risks are** — across code, dependencies, and secrets.
+More importantly, they don’t just tell you something’s wrong; they help you **stop vulnerabilities before they become real issues**.

+---

 ## Integrating Security into Your Workflow
-Having the right types of security checks is essential, but the **real impact** comes from **embedding them directly into your development workflow**.
-Integrating AST tools into your **CI/CD pipeline** ensures that every commit, pull request, or build is scanned automatically.
+Having the right tools is important, but the real magic happens when you **bake them into your everyday workflow**.
+By plugging AST tools into your **CI/CD pipeline**, every commit, pull request, or build can be scanned automatically.

-This approach makes security part of the natural development rhythm: issues are caught early, developers receive actionable feedback, and teams can **shift left**, preventing problems before they reach production and **turning strategy into everyday practice**.
+That means security checks happen as part of normal development — not as an afterthought.
+Issues are caught early, feedback goes straight to developers, and teams can **shift left**, turning security from a one-time event into part of their daily rhythm.

-By automating these checks, teams also reduce human error, enforce consistent standards, and gradually build a culture of proactive security that scales with the organization.
+Automating these checks also cuts down on human error, keeps standards consistent, and helps teams build a **culture of proactive security** that grows with the organization.

+---

 ## Tools Used
-Once a workflow is in place, the right tools make it practical.
-In our setup, we rely on a combination of specialized tools to cover different layers of security:
+Once the workflow is in place, the right tools make it stick.
+Here’s what we use to cover all the bases:
-- **Trivy** (SCA): Scans container images and dependency's versions for known vulnerabilities, helping teams catch risky components before deployment.
+- **Trivy (SCA):** Scans container images and dependencies for known vulnerabilities before anything hits production.
-- **TruffleHog** (secret scanning): Detects secrets, credentials, and sensitive data that may have been accidentally committed to repositories.
+- **TruffleHog (Secret Scanning):** Spots secrets, credentials, and sensitive data accidentally pushed to your repos.
-- **Semgrep** (SAST): Provides customizable static analysis rules to find insecure patterns in code and enforce best practices across projects.
+- **Semgrep (SAST):** Uses custom static analysis rules to flag insecure code patterns and enforce best practices.

-Our solution integrates these tools seamlessly into the CI/CD pipeline, so scans run automatically with every commit or pull request.
-Developers get immediate feedback on potential issues through a report, allowing them to fix problems before they reach production, without disrupting the flow of development.
+We’ve integrated these tools directly into the CI/CD pipeline, so every commit or pull request triggers automatic scans.
+Developers get quick feedback through clear reports, so they can fix issues fast — without slowing down the build.

-Together, automation and visibility don’t just detect problems — they enable a culture of proactive security, making safety a natural part of daily development.
+By combining automation with visibility, these tools don’t just **find problems** — they help teams **build more secure software by default**.

+---

 ## Minimizing Risk: Do You Really Need That Dependency?
-Every dependency you add to a project opens a **potential door for vulnerabilities**.
-Even widely used libraries can introduce security risks, outdated versions may have known exploits, and unmaintained packages can silently accumulate issues over time.
-This is what we call the **risk surface** — the sum of all points where your application could be attacked.
+Every new dependency is a potential risk.
+Even popular libraries can bring in vulnerabilities, and unmaintained ones often turn into hidden liabilities.
+This is what we call your **risk surface** — all the points where your application could be attacked.

-Minimizing this risk starts with **intentional decision-making**.
-Before adding a new dependency, ask: **Do we really need it?** Is it actively maintained?
-Are there safer alternatives?
-Encouraging teams to think critically about each dependency not only reduces the attack surface but also promotes ownership of security decisions.

-It’s also important to regularly audit existing dependencies.
-Even packages that seemed safe when first added can become risky over time.
-By combining these audits with automated tools like SCA scanners, teams stay ahead of vulnerabilities instead of reacting to incidents after they occur.

-In short, managing dependencies thoughtfully is a crucial part of building secure software.
-Security isn’t just about catching vulnerabilities — it’s about **reducing the potential avenues for risk before they ever appear**.
+To keep that surface small, start with one simple habit: ask, **“Do we really need this?”** before adding a new dependency.
+Check if it’s maintained, trusted, and necessary.
+The same goes for old dependencies — review them regularly and remove what you don’t use.

+Tools like SCA scanners make this easier by flagging known issues automatically, but awareness and judgment still matter most. **Reducing risk isn’t just about fixing what’s broken — it’s about keeping things clean in the first place.**

+---

 ## Starting Small and Staying Realistic
-Implementing comprehensive **security practices can feel overwhelming**, especially for smaller teams or projects with tight deadlines.
-It’s important to remember that **security is a journey, not a one-time fix**.
+Rolling out all these practices at once can feel like a lot — especially for smaller teams.
+But security doesn’t have to be all or nothing.
+It’s better to **start small and grow steadily**.

-Start by focusing on the areas with the highest impact: critical repositories, major dependencies, or parts of the codebase that handle sensitive data.
-Gradually expand coverage over time, adding more rules, tools, and automation as the team gains confidence and experience.
+Begin with the areas that matter most: core repos, key dependencies, or code that handles sensitive data.
+From there, add more automation and rules as your team gets comfortable.

-Equally important is education and empowerment.
-Tools will flag vulnerabilities, but developers need to understand what the alerts mean and how to address them effectively.
-Regularly reviewing findings, sharing lessons learned, and **fostering a culture where security is part of everyday development** turns a daunting task into manageable, incremental progress.

-By starting small, prioritizing high-risk areas, and continuously learning, teams can build security into their workflow realistically and sustainably, ensuring that every step forward strengthens both the code and the culture around it.
+Education is just as important as tooling.
+Developers should understand what scan results mean and how to act on them.
+Over time, these habits turn security from something “extra” into something **everyone naturally does**.

+Small steps add up.
+Every new scan, every fixed issue, every improved dependency — they all make your software, and your team, stronger.